-The Art and Music Therapies Team, within LDP, invited people with learning disabilities, and their supporters, to create art and music to illustrate their experiences of lockdown; including what they worried about and what brought them joy during this difficult period.
+The art and music therapies team, within the Learning Disability Partnership, invited people with learning disabilities, and their supporters, to create art and music to illustrate their experiences of lockdown; including what they worried about and what brought them joy during this difficult period.
 The work provided a record of learning-disabled people's experience during the pandemic.